DataBooster/DbWebApi/README.md

 - Use HTTP GET method to avoid sending application/json (or xml) Content-Type header - _Browser never send any body in GET request._
 $.getDb(...) can encode input JSON object into a special parameter in query string.
 _But there is a limitation on length of the URL, large data still requires the use of POST method, see the next ways then:_
-- Attach cross-origin POST requests in any one very lightweight GET request's callback function, as in the following example:
+- Attach cross-origin POST request in any one very lightweight GET request's callback function, as in the following example:
 ``` javascript
     ....
     var input = {